RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Up and down**\
 _(Arrow up / Arrow down)_

-Navigate up and down in gamelists, between systems in the system view (if the theme has a vertical carousel) and in menus.
+Navigates between system and game entries where these buttons are applicable, such as for textlists and vertical carousels.
+Also used in menus for general navigation.

 **Left and right**\
 _(Arrow left / Arrow right)_

-Navigate between gamelists (if the _Quick system select_ option has been enabled), between systems in the system view (if the theme has a horizontal carousel) and between media files in the media viewer.
-If the _Enable screensaver controls_ option has been enabled, either button also randomly selects a new game when using the Video or Slideshow screensavers.
+Navigates between system and game entries where these buttons are applicable, such as for grids and horizontal carousels.
+Navigates between gamelists if the _Quick system select_ option has been set to use these buttons and the primary element supports it.
+Navigates between media files in the media viewer and selects a random game when using the _Video_ or _Slideshow_ screensavers if the _Enable screensaver controls_ option has been enabled.
+Also used in menus for general navigation.

 **Start button**\
 _(Escape)_